trueos/trueos-docs/trueos-handbook/using.rst

 or on the CD packed in with the printer, click :guilabel:`Choose File` to browse to the location of the PPD file.
 PPD (PostScript Printer Description) is a driver created by the manufacturer ending in a :file:`.ppd` extension.
-Sometimes the file will end with a :file:`.ppd.gz` extension, indicating it has been compressed.
+Sometimes the file ends with a :file:`.ppd.gz` extension, indicating it is compressed.

 .. index:: scanners
 .. _Scanner: